c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 I searched by alternatives to better my experience over _reverse-i-search_ widget.
 I checked Fish implementation to get insights.
 The Fish launchs a menu with a list of the commands filtered by terms as you type.
 It was a good insight for me and I used it as my mainline for my Zsh customization.

 After a few days of research, I found an amazing project: [fzf — command-line fuzzy finder](https://github.com/junegunn/fzf).
-It is a cross-platform Fuzzy Finder command-line written in Go.A Fuzzy Finder is a search tool that allows users to quickly and flexibly find files, directories, or other elements, even when they don't remember the precise names.
+It is a cross-platform Fuzzy Finder command-line written in Go.
+A Fuzzy Finder is a search tool that allows users to quickly and flexibly find files, directories, or other elements, even when they don't remember the precise names.
 It employs fuzzy matching to find results based on partial words, erratic characters, or typographical errors.
-Imagine you have a large list of items (like files, text lines, command history) and you need to find something within them quickly. fzf filters the list of items as you type.
+Imagine you have a large list of items (like files, text lines, command history) and you need to find something within them quickly.

+fzf filters the list of items as you type.
 This makes your searching much more efficient, avoiding `$ | grep` execution.
-In addition, fzf can receive output of the other commands for searching, and some predefined shells widgets to search files, directories, and __search history commands__.
+It can receive output of the other commands for interative searching, for instance you can execute `$ kgp -A | fzf` to find pods in all Kubernetes cluster.
+In addition, it has some predefined shells widgets to search files, directories, and __search history commands__.

 The next section will explain how to configure these widgets in Zsh.